 Terms of Reference (ToR)

 Satellites with instruments that image the land surface have been in operation since 1972.
 Numerous land remote sensing instruments are now in operation across many space agencies, many of which are represented in CEOS.
-Data volumes are large but they are also cross-cutting amongst various societal benefit domains, providing valuable information across many of the Group on Earth Observations (GEO) societal benefit areas.
+Data volumes are large with an ever increasing depth of time series, but they are also cross-cutting amongst various societal benefit domains, providing valuable information across many of the Group on Earth Observations (GEO) societal benefit areas.
 Remotely sensed observations acquired from satellites are fundamental to understanding Earth system functioning and the effects of natural and human-induced changes on the global environment.
 They provide frequent and comprehensive observations across large terrestrial areas which contribute to notably improve observation capacity and thereby Earth science and monitoring programs.
 This presents great opportunities along with enormous challenges to use these assets to serve many different domains.
 These include:

 Optimizing the use of these assets to maximize global coverage and minimize important data gaps

-Making it easier for users to interact with such vast amounts and diversity of collected data, challenged by the ever growing depth of time series (?)
+Making it easier for users to interact with such vast amounts and diversity of collected data, challenged by the ever increasing depth of satellite imagery collections over time

 Supporting downstream users to better enable them to seamlessly utilize the data generated from these various systems